nationalarchives/tna-judgments-parser/docs/numbering3.md

 `ShouldApplyOverride(...)` checks `levelOwners` for the immediate parent level (`ilvl - 1`).
 If the parent level is currently owned by a different `numId`, we suppress the child's override.
 The parent ownership check is skipped entirely for paragraphs with explicit inline numbering, allowing them to apply their overrides regardless of what the parent level is doing.
-This reproduces Word's behaviour in fixtures like **test46 copy** where an inline numId temporarily borrows the parent level: style-only children do not restart while that borrowed parent is active.
+This reproduces Word's behaviour in fixtures like **test46** where an inline numId temporarily borrows the parent level: style-only children do not restart while that borrowed parent is active.

 **Legacy analogue.** The streaming backtracker models ownership indirectly via `prevNumIdOfStyle`, `prevNumIdWithoutStyle`,